dstnbrkr/componentkit/_docs/debugging.md

 |    | <UIImageView: 0x7b466e30; frame = (314.5 413.5; 2.5 47); alpha = 0; opaque = NO; autoresize = LM; userInteractionEnabled = NO; layer = <CALayer: 0x7b466eb0>>
 ```

-As you can see, this is very generic and it is almost impossible to get back to the component from this view output.
-Hence, we have created a set of debugging tools that help you achieve that simply.
+ComponentKit includes a set of debugging tools that help you debug component hierarchies.

 <div class="note-important">
   The following functionality is intended for debugging only and is not suitable for use in production.